Last updated January 02, 2025

 - Prefers not to play with others

-- A lack of words or the inability to connect together at least two words
+- A lack of words or the inability to connect at least two words

 - Avoiding eye contact